Ghanaian cuisine: Beverages

 In southern Ghana, Ghanaian drinks such as asaana (made from fermented maize) are common.
 Along Lake Volta and in southern Ghana, palm wine extracted from the palm tree can be found, but it ferments quickly, and then it is used to distill akpeteshie (a local gin).
 Akpeteshie can be distilled from molasses too.
 In northern Ghana, common non-alcoholic beverages include ice kenkey (made from refrigerated kenkey), bisaap/sorrel, toose, and lamujee (a spicy sweetened drink); pitoo (a local beer made of fermented millet) is an alcoholic beverage popular in northern Ghana.

 In urban areas of Ghana, drinks may include fruit juice, cocoa drinks, fresh coconut water, yogurt, ice cream, carbonated drinks, malt drinks, and soy milk.
 In addition, Ghanaian distilleries produce alcoholic beverages from cocoa, malt, sugar cane, local medicinal herbs, and tree barks.
 They include bitters, liqueur, dry gins, beer, and aperitifs.

 Street foods in Ghana

 Street food is very popular in both rural and urban areas of Ghana.
 Many Ghanaian families patronize street food vendors, from whom all kinds of foods can be bought, including staple foods such as kenkey, red red and waakye.
-Other savoury foods, such as meat kebabs, boiled corn cob, boflot/bofrot (puff-puff), and roasted plantain are sold mainly by street food vendors.
+Other savoury foods, such as meat kebabs, boiled corn cob, boflot/bofrot and roasted plantain (Kofi Brokeman) with groundnuts are sold mainly by street food vendors.

 Ice kenkey is a popular chilled dessert sold by street vendors in open-air markets.

 Kosua ne meko (eggs with pepper) is a street food sold mostly by street vendors.